-The provision for loan losses decreased to \$0.4 million in 2017 from \$8.6 million in 2016 based on a review of the Corporation's loan portfolio and an analysis of its current characteristics.
-The primary economic factors incorporated into the allowance estimates are: (1) recent performance characteristics of the single-family portfolio and (2) net operating cash flows of the developments associated with multi-family loans.
+The provision for loan losses increased to \$6.0 million in 2018 from \$0.4 million in 2017 based on a review of the Corporation's loan portfolio and an analysis of its current characteristics.
+The primary economic factors incorporated into the allowance estimates are: (1) recent performance characteristics of the single-family portfolio and (2) net operating cash flows of the developments associated with multifamily loans.

 For single-family loans, an estimate of loss reserve is based on the last instance of economic softness and real estate depreciation.
 For the multi-family portfolios, a specific loan loss reserve analysis is performed for every loan demonstrating signs of financial strain.
-Cash flow projections are developed from the most recent audited financials for each of the sites which may be experiencing difficulty and which have a mortgage loan.
+Cash flow projections are developed from the most recent audited financials for each of the sites which may be experiencing difficulty, and which have a mortgage loan.
 For each of these sites, an analysis of value is calculated and compared to the loan balance.
 This methodology is the same as that used in the formulation of the income approach found in standard real estate appraisals.
 Beyond the specific reserves derived above, a general reserve is also established.
 The general reserve is based on a range of reserve percentages applicable to each loan portfolio.